exonum/exonum-doc/src/dev/contributing.md

 !!! summary "TL;DR"
-    Use pull requests, use [git commit message conventions][git:messages], listen to peer reviews, and you should be fine.
+    Use pull requests, use [git commit message conventions][git:messages], test your contributions, listen to peer reviews, and you should be fine.

 ## Contributor Hierarchy